Structural Bounds and Forbidden Induced Subgraphs for Edge-Add Graph Classes: Introduction

 \section{Introduction}

 We consider simple, finite, and undirected graphs.
-The notation and terminology follow \cite{text2} and \cite{text}.
+The notation and terminology follow \cite{text2}.
 An {\bf induced subgraph} of a graph $G$ is a graph $H$ that can be obtained from $G$ by a sequence of vertex deletions.
 Specifically, $G-v$ is the graph obtained from $G$ by deleting a vertex $v$ of $G$.
 For a subset $T$ of $V(G)$, we denote by $G[T]$ the induced subgraph on the vertex set $T$.
-We say that $G$ \textbf{contains} $H$ if $H$ is an induced subgraph of $G$.
+We say that $G$ {\it contains} $H$ if $H$ is an induced subgraph of $G$.

 A class $\mathcal{G}$ of graphs is called {\bf hereditary} if it is closed under taking induced subgraphs.
 For a hereditary class $\mathcal{G}$, we call a graph $H$ a {\bf forbidden induced subgraph} for $\mathcal{G}$ if $H$ is not in $\mathcal{G}$ but every proper induced subgraph of $H$ is in $\mathcal{G}$.

+It is a well-known consequence of the Robertson-Seymour theorem that every graph class closed under minors contains only finitely many forbidden minors \cite{text2}.
+However, the situation with induced subgraphs is vastly different: certain hereditary graph classes afford a finite set of forbidden induced subgraphs, while others require an infinite list.
+A natural question is understanding which operations on graph classes preserve the finiteness of their forbidden induced subgraphs, and conversely, how these operations behave on classes with infinite exclusions.

 For a graph $G$, the graph $\overline{G}$ denotes the complement of $G$.
-We call the edges of $\overline{G}$ the {\bf non-edges} of $G$.
-For an edge $e$ of $G$, the graph $G-e$ is the graph obtained by deleting $e$ from $G$, while for a non-edge $e$ of $G$, the graph $G+e$ is obtained from $G$ by adding $e$ to $G$.

-The {\bf edge-apex class, $\Ge$,} of a hereditary class $\mathcal{G}$ of graphs is the class of graphs $G$ such that $G$ is in $\mathcal{G}$, or $G$ has an edge $e$ such that $G-e$ is in $\mathcal{G}$.
-The authors in \cite{vsin} showed that if $\mathcal{G}$ is hereditary, then so is $\Ge$, and if $\mathcal{G}$ has a finite set of forbidden induced subgraphs, then so does $\Ge$.
-The precise statement is as follows.
+For an edge $e$ of $G$, $G-e$ is the graph obtained by deleting $e$.
+For a non-edge $e$, $G+e$ is the graph obtained by adding $e$.
+We study the {\bf edge-add class, $\Ga$}, defined as the class of graphs $G$ such that $G \in \mathcal{G}$, or $G$ has a non-edge $e$ such that $G+e \in \mathcal{G}$.
+More generally, for any integer $p \ge 1$, the {\bf $p$-edge-add class} consists of graphs at most $p$ edge additions away from $\mathcal{G}$.
+Similarly, the {\bf edge-apex class, $\Ge$}, consists of graphs at most one edge deletion away from $\mathcal{G}$.

+It is known that modifying a hereditary class by allowing a single vertex deletion (the \textit{vertex-apex class}, denoted $\mathcal{G}(1)$) preserves the finiteness of forbidden induced subgraphs, as shown by Borowiecki, Drgas-Burchardt, and Sidorowicz \cite{boro}.
+While it is easy to observe that both $\Ge \subseteq \mathcal{G}(1)$ and $\Ga \subseteq \mathcal{G}(1)$, the finiteness of obstructions for a superclass does not imply the finiteness of obstructions for a subclass.
+The authors in \cite{vsin} showed that if $\mathcal{G}$ has finitely many forbidden induced subgraphs, then so does $\Ge$.
+In Section 2, we establish the corresponding result and strict structural bounds for $\Ga$ via complementation.